ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/custom_fields.rst

 	{news_image}

-.. _image-manipulation-single:
+.. _image_manipulation_single:

-If you have defined any :ref:`image-manipulations` you can modify the tag with the Short Name of the manipulation.
+If you have defined any :ref:`image_manipulations` you can modify the tag with the Short Name of the manipulation.
 For example, if you've defined a "small" manipulation, the following will output the URL to that version::